 brew install groovy

-If you’re on Windows, you can also use the NSIS Windows installer.
+If you’re on Windows, you can also use the Windows installer.

-You may download other distributions of Groovy from this site.
+You may download other distributions of Groovy from the ASF archive repository or from the Groovy artifactory instance (also includes pre-ASF versions).

 If you prefer to live on the bleeding edge, you can also grab the source code from GitHub.